In Whose Name Do You Pray?

 I, for one, don’t think it really matters.
 A Trinitarian perspective says that God is three persons in one, so to fully embrace this belief means that either practice addresses the same God, regardless of the actual name or names used.

-It matters not what you say when you pray.
+Since God is trinity—the great three in one—it matters little which phrase you invoke when you end your pray.
 What matters is that you do pray.